twop/shelv/docs/scratchpad/yc-application.md

 **How many active users or customers do you have?
 How many are paying?
 Who is paying you the most, and how much do they pay you?**

-We’re currently testing a pre-alpha version on TestFlight that’s currently being tested by friends and family (<10).
+We’re currently testing a alpha version on TestFlight that’s currently being tested by friends and family (<10).

 **Anything else you would like us to know regarding your revenue or growth rate?**